|

 is the Moscow Railway station and it fills one side of Ploshchad

 Vosstaniya (Uprising Square).
-Trains
+Trains have been running between here

-running between here and an identical building in Moscow since 1851.
+and an identical building in Moscow since 1851.

 Built by Konstantin Ton, the façade is shown in the midday

-sunlight undergoing restoration and transformation from green
+sunlight undergoing restoration and transformation from green to a

 peachy beige color which allegedly is the original color.
 (Ton